chsasank/chsasank.github.io/_posts/tech/2024-02-12-intel-arc-gpu-driver-oneapi-installation.md

 twitter_image: "https://chsasank.com/assets/images/scheme_compiler/ssa.png"
 ---

-I have been working on Intel Arc GPUs for quite some time and in this tutorial, I want to document installation of drivers and vendor libraries.
-Unfortunately, installing these drivers are not one single step nor are they small.
-My ultimate aim is to simplify these considerably.
+I've been working with Intel Arc GPUs for quite some time and want to document the driver and vendor library installation process in this tutorial.
+Unfortunately, installing these drivers neither is a single step nor are the packages small.
+My ultimate aim is to simplify these instructions considerably.
 Until then we have to make do with these steps.

 ## Distrobox

-I prefer installing the drivers inside a separate environment instead of installing them in system.
+I prefer installing the drivers in a separate environment rather than directly on the system.
 That way I can roll back and not cause irreparable damage to my OS.
 This happened to me even when I installed well supported AMD drivers.
-For example, system will boot to black screen or show weird lines.
+For example, the system may boot to a black screen or display weird lines.
 I don't want to get into that situation and isolate the drivers and libraries to non-system environment.

 Theoretically, [guix](https://guix.gnu.org/) is perfect for this use case.
 It allows me to do updates which can be rolled back, have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) like environments and so on.
 However, guix mirrors are very slow to access from India -- so I can't really use it at the moment.
 In the future, I hope to maintain a mirror myself if guix fits my bill.
-It might also allow me to automate all the process.
+It might also allow me to automate the entire process.
 Anyway, I have to do without it for now.

 So, what's the alternative?
 I prefer docker based [distrobox](https://distrobox.it/).
 It basically uses containers to use different Linux distributions while automating mounting of home folders and other quality of life tricks.
-First let's start by installing a container runtime.
+First, let's start by installing a container runtime.
 We can use docker or podman -- I recommend docker because most people have experience with it.
 I show my instructions to use convenience scripts but note that these can be dangerous.

 Install docker: